Drift

 That’s the beginning of the end.

 I process life through words.
 Writing is how I feel, regulate, heal, and make peace.
 Some people are uncomfortable with that and don’t think I should blog about such personal things in my life.
 Some think personal truth should stay hidden.
 But I choose to share my story and stories, because somewhere, someone is living this same quiet heartbreak and wondering if they are alone.
-They are not.
+Well, I am here to say that you are not.

 I am not embarrassed by my story.
 I am proud of who I am and who I am becoming.
 Vulnerability is not weakness—it is clarity, it is true strength.